rocketeers-app/rocketeers/content/articles/laravel-valet.md

 title: Laravel Valet
 slug: laravel-valet
 category: Laravel
-intro: For Mac users Laravel Valet is an execellent tool to develop your Laravel apps locally.
+intro: For Mac users Laravel Valet is an execellent tool to develop all your PHP projects locally.
 published_at: 2023-04-26
 ---